national

-Curriculum Director Career Guide
+Curriculum Director Career

-What Is a Curriculum Director?
+What is a Curriculum Director?

 A curriculum director is hired by a school board to ensure that an effective educational program is in place, helping students reach their learning potential.
 This type of role involves working closely with students and teachers to implement and oversee a curriculum that meets the unique challenge faced by each particular school board.